Sales growth hits roadblock after curbs on OTP reissue

-To instil greater financial discipline in making purchase decisions, developers are no longer allowed to continually re-issue OTPs upon expiry without financial penalties.
+To instill greater financial discipline in making purchase decisions, developers are no longer allowed to continually re-issue OTPs upon expiry without financial penalties.
 The Urban Redevelopment Authority (URA) implemented new regulations in September to restrict the re-issuing of OTP to the same buyer of the same unit within 12 months after the expiry of the earlier OTP.
 The move was done to ensure purchasers commit to a property purchase only when they are ready to exercise the OTP within the validity period.

 The clampdown on the reissuing of OTP subsequently caused a knee-jerk reaction which resulted in a temporary fall in sales volume last month.
 As the property market is highly sentiment-driven, the pull-back in housing demand is unsurprising.
 Some buyers could be waiting on the sidelines, hoping that developers will moderate prices in response to the sales decline.
 Others who are directly impacted by the new regulation may need time to settle any outstanding issues in order to proceed with their home purchase.
 For instance, HDB upgraders who may incur the Additional Buyers’ Stamp Duty will try to dispose of their flats first.
 They are likely to rent elsewhere or make alternative housing arrangements with their extended families in the interim as they wait for the completion of their new homes.
 Sales may pick up again after the ‘dust settles’.